-The investments in the Inflation Reduction Act complement those in the \$1.2 trillion Bipartisan Infrastructure Law (BIL)-also known as the Infrastructure Investment and Jobs Act-which was signed into law by President Biden on November 15, 2021.
-The investments and policies included in this law-some of which are already being released by federal agencies-will rebuild and modernize our nation's crumbling infrastructure and create goodpaying, union jobs across the nation while making some important investments to address climate change.
+the \$1.2 trillion Bipartisan Infrastructure Law (BIL)-also known as the Infrastructure Investment and Jobs Act-which was signed into law by President Biden on November 15, 2021.
+The investments and policies included in this law-some of which are already being released by federal agencies-will rebuild and modernize our nation's crumbling infrastructure and create good-paying, union jobs across the nation while making some important investments to address climate change.
 At the same time, there are concerns with some of the law's provisions, and careful attention to implementation will be needed to ensure the law translates into benefits for the environment and communities.

 The BIL includes billions in reauthorizations of existing programs as well as \$550 billion in new federal infrastructure funding over five years to repair, rebuild, and modernize America's bridges, transit systems, water infrastructure, and more.
-While more than half of the law's funding is dedicated to transportation infrastructure-including surface transportation, airports, zero-emissions school buses, EV charging, ports, public transit, railways, and more-it also provides significant funding for broadband, the power grid, water infrastructure, improving resiliency, and legacy pollution reduction.
+While more than half of the law's funding is dedicated to transportation infrastructure-including surface transportation, airports, ze-ro-emissions school buses, EV charging, ports, public transit, railways, and more-it also provides significant funding for broadband, the power grid, water infrastructure, improving resiliency, and legacy pollution reduction.